SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

    :width: 900px
    :align: center

 Zone infomation are assigned to each zone individually, meaning that if the user changes the properties of one zone from the default template value, those properties remain unchanges for other zones in the model with the same base template.
 To edit multiple zones at a time, select those zones using control or shift in the thermal model properties tab before selecting the edit button.

-As shown below, the Zone Settings panel is organized into six tabs: Loads, HVAC, Ventilation, Water, Material and Settings.
+As shown below, the Zone Settings panel is organized into four tabs: Loads, Conditioning, Envelope, and Settings.

 .. figure:: images/thermalZoneSettings2.png
    :width: 600px
    :align: center

 Loads
 -----------
-Under this tab, the internal loads of a zone are specified due to people, equipment and electric lighting.
+Under this tab, the internal loads of a zone are specified due to people, equipment, electric lighting, and hot water.
 The user should make sure that the numbers selected for a given zone constitute a meaningful approximation of how a modeled space is being used or will most likely be used in the case of a design model.
 For each internal load type, there is a peak load (density) normalized by floor area that indicates the heat added to a space at maximum occupancy or when all equipment and lighting is being switched on.
 Each internal load is further described by a schedule that consists of 8760 values for each hour of the year between zero and one.
 To visualize/edit a schedule, left-click on the schdule name to open the `Schedules Editor`_.
 The different load entry fields are described below.